Yeh Zindagi Hai

 Yeh Zindagi Hai is a Pakistani Urdu language comedy-drama television series that aired on Geo Entertainment from 2008 to 2013.
 It initially starred Javeria Saud, Saud Qasmi, Moammar Rana, Hina Dilpazeer, and Sana Fakhar.
-It became one of the longest-running television series in the history of Pakistani television, showing for six and a half years with more than 300 episodes.
-Yeh Zindagi Hai was hugely popular from its premier and made its leading actress, Javeria Saud, an overnight star.
+It became one of the longest-running television series in the history of Pakistani television, airing for six and a half years with more than 300 episodes.
+Yeh Zindagi Hai was hugely popular from its premier and made its leading actress, Javeria Saud, a star.

-Plot
+Shahrezad Samiuddin of Dawn found it low-brow and melodramatic but argued that its popularity represents genuine public taste that should not be dismissed.

-Background
+Premise

 The show is about a middle-class family.
 It features sisters, Saeeda and Bano, and their children.
 Saeeda has two daughters, Hajira and Jamila, and a son, Bhola.
 Bhola married their neighbor's daughter, Nargis, without the family's permission and has a son named Jamal.
 Jamal has liked Jamila since childhood, but Jamila likes Momi.
 Saeeda asks Jamila for a dowry for Hajra's wedding, enraging Jamila.